Courses & Registration Summer Session

 The maximum permitted load for the summer session is 2.0 credits, and you will be considered a part-time student.
 Your academic fees for the session will be based on the weight of the courses.
 In addition to the academic fees, you are responsible for the compulsory incidental fees.

-Details on fees will be available via Student Accounts and ACORN (if you are enrolled in course(s) on April 15th.
+Details on fees will be available via the central University Registrar and ACORN (if you are enrolled in course(s) on April 15th.

 As a part-time student, the last date to cancel a course with no academic penalty is not the same as the last date to be eligible for a refund.
-The Faculty of Music Refund Schedule will be available via Student Accounts on April 15th.
+The Faculty of Music Refund Schedule will be available via the central University Registrar on April 15th.

 You will be able to view/print a fees invoice from ACORN, once you have enrolled in courses.
 You can pay your fees at any one of the chartered banks using telephone or online payment options.
 The payee name will be the “University of Toronto” and your account number is displayed on the top right-hand corner of your fees invoice.
 It consists of the first five characters of your surname and 10 numbers which is your student number with leading zeroes unless it begins with “1”.
 This will be your proof of payment.